“Rejuve! An adults-only retreat offering space, serenity and spring-fed geothermal pools, just 20 minutes from Palm Springs”

 - Take in the view: climb aboard the world’s largest rotating gondolas for a 10-minute ride up the sheer cliffs of Chino Canyon on the Palm Springs Aerial Tramway.
 Hike through the cool pine forest of the 11,000-acre Mt.
 San Jacinto State Park and Wilderness Area and take in a view of the Coachella Valley all the way to the briny desert lake known as the Salton Sea

-- Shop: follow Palm Springs’ own Walk of Stars on Palm Canyon Drive (a block from Colony Palms Hotel), stopping into eclectic boutiques and galleries specialising in Mid-Century furnishings and décor.
+- Shop: follow Palm Springs’ own Walk of Stars on Palm Canyon Drive, stopping into eclectic boutiques and galleries specialising in mid-century furnishings and décor.
 The northern section of Palm Canyon is touted as the Antique and Heritage Gallery District

 Activities on site or nearby include: